List of Kinnikuman characters: Ganman

 Perfect Seventh: Ganman is a cyclopean Choujin with a large pair of antlers called the Elk Horns.
 His single eye is able to reveal the illusions and disguises of his opponents, as well as provide foresight into his opponent's actions.
 Due to this ability, he has a great disdain for individuals who hide their true nature.
 He faces Sneagator at the Leaning Tower of Pisa.
 Sneagator's multiple transformations proved ineffectual, and Ganman shredded Sneagator with his Elk Horns.
 He then faces Buffaloman, wishing to avenge his teacher, at the Unforgiven Yggdrasil.
 Although Ganman initially had the upper hand, Buffaloman began to go toe to toe with him once he had embraced his honorable fighting style at Kinnikuman and Akuma Shogun's urging.
 Ganman would begin to waver when Buffaloman question why he had not used his eye to reveal Choujin Enma's true nature, allowing Buffaloman to defeat him, destroying his Elk Horns.
 He admits that he lost because he had been lying to himself, gives the Earth Dumbbell to Buffaloman, and dies.

 Thingman

-Perfect Eighth: Thingman is a large, metallic Choujin made out of an indestructable material from outer space.
+Perfect Eighth: Thingman is a large, metallic Choujin made out of an indestructible material from outer space.
 Upon his shoulders are a pair of rotating blades called the Disc Cutter, also made of the same material as himself.
 He is able to clash his arms together to send a destructive sound wave.
 Thingman faces Sunshine at the palm of the Statue of Liberty, which Thingman explains was originally a statue of the Choujin Enma, and he subsequently restores it to this form.
 He was able to turn Sunshine into concrete, and using his Demolition Wave, cause him to crumble.
 However, Sunshine tricks Thingman to fling him around in a sack, restoring him to his original form.
 Sunshine subsequently jams Thingman's Disc Cutters, using them to defeat Thingman.
 Sunshine then takes Thingman's Star Dumbbell, and kills Thingman with it.